-Organization of the United Nations (FAO), each account for at least 10 terminal evaluations of the APR 2020 cohort.3 The GEF IEO's ongoing effort to fill data gaps for projects that were completed 15 or more years back led to the retrieval of terminal evaluation reports for six projects.
-These projects are not included in the APR 2020 cohort, but their terminal evaluations have been reviewed and their performance ratings are included in the cumulative terminal evaluation review dataset..
-A detailed list of projects included in the APR 2020 cohort is provided in annex A. The dataset on performance ratings of the completed projects will be made available at the GEF IEO website.4 The terminal evaluation review reports prepared by the GEF IEO will be shared with the respective GEF Agencies and made publicly available.
+The second chapter discusses performance of 1,706 completed GEF projects that together account for \$7.5 billion in GEF grants, including support for project preparation.
+During the calendar year 2019, the Agencies submitted terminal evaluations for 134 completed GEF projects.
+These 134 projects account for \$618.8 million in GEF grants, including \$13.8 million for project preparation.
+Among the GEF Agencies, the United Nations Development Programme (UNDP), the World Bank, the United Nations Environment Programme (UNEP), the United Nations Industrial Development Organization (UNIDO), and the Food and Agriculture Organization of the United Nations (FAO), each account for at least 10 terminal evaluations of the APR 2020 cohort.1 The GEF IEO's ongoing effort to fill data gaps for projects that were completed 15 or more years back led to the retrieval of terminal evaluation reports for six projects.
+These projects are not included in the APR 2020 cohort, but their terminal evaluations have been reviewed and their performance ratings are included in the cumulative terminal evaluation review data set.
+A detailed list of projects included in the APR 2020 cohort is provided in annex A. The data set on performance ratings of the completed projects will be made available at the GEF IEO website.2 The terminal evaluation review reports prepared by the GEF IEO will be shared with the respective GEF Agencies and made publicly available.

-- Chapter 3 of the report presents a summary of the MAR.
+Chapter 3 of the report presents a summary of the MAR.
 The MAR assesses the degree to which GEF IEO recommendations endorsed by the Council have been adopted by GEF management.
 To assess progress on adoption, relevant actions undertaken by the management are considered.
 The GEF management first provides its self-assessment of the level of adoption of the tracked decisions.
 The GEF IEO then provides its independent assessment of the level of adoption.
-MAR 2020 covers eight different evaluations. - Reporting on overall quality of terminal evaluations presented in the fourth chapter is based on GEF IEO's terminal evaluation review dataset.
-Of the 1,706 projects covered in the dataset, data on overall quality of terminal evaluations is available for 1,679.
+MAR 2020 covers eight different evaluations.

+Reporting on overall quality of terminal evaluations presented in the fourth chapter is based on GEF IEO's terminal evaluation review data set.
+Of the 1,706 projects covered in the data set, data on overall quality of terminal evaluations is available for 1,679.
 Reporting on compliance with the GEF IEO's terminal evaluation guidelines is based on a review of 118 terminal evaluation reports from within the APR 2020 cohort.
-In addition to being part of the APR 2020 cohort, these terminal evaluations met the following conditions: they were published in or after October 2017 (six months after issuance of the GEF IEO guidelines) and were prepared in English. - The assessment of candor of reporting presented in the second chapter is based on assessment of whether PIRs provide information on challenges experienced during implementation in a timely manner and whether reporting accurately reflects the risks associated with the challenges.
-It covers projects that were approved in GEF-3 or later, and were either canceled after CEO's endorsement/approval (32 projects) or were rated unsatisfactory or lower on outcomes (50 projects).
-The documentation available for these projects in the GEF Project Management Information System (PMIS)/Portal was examined.
+In addition to being part of the APR 2020 cohort, these terminal evaluations met the following conditions: they were published in or after October 2017 (six months after issuance of the GEF IEO guidelines) and were prepared in English.

+The assessment of candor of reporting presented in the second chapter is based on assessment of whether PIRs provide information on challenges experienced during implementation in a timely manner and whether reporting accurately reflects the risks associated with the challenges.
+It covers projects that were approved in GEF-3 or later, and were either canceled after CEO's endorsement/ approval (32 projects) or were rated unsatisfactory or lower on outcomes (50 projects).
+The documentation available for these projects in the GEF Project Management Information System (PMIS)/ Portal was examined.
 The assessment of reporting on canceled projects involved a review of communications from Agencies pertaining to project progress where available, project implementation reports (PIRs), and the cancellation memorandum, to assess the extent to which these reports raised emerging challenges in a timely manner and without minimizing the potential risks.
 The assessment of reporting on projects that were rated unsatisfactory considers reporting through PIRs, midterm reviews, and terminal evaluations.